henrylwilliams/minepeon-plugin-MobileMinerApp/README.md

+__NOTICE: 01/27/2014 This plugin has not been updated for MinePeon 0.2.5, I will be updating this within the next few days.__

 MobileMinerApp Plugin for MinePeon
 ==============
 The MobileMiner app allow you to remotely monitor and control your Bitcoin, Litecoin, and other Cryptocoin mining rigs.
 Setup is simple and there are no firewall changes or port-forwarding required.
 Created by Nathanial Woolls, more information regarding MobileMinerApp can be found here, http://mobileminerapp.com.